Guide to estate planning

 Superannuation can be classified as both a non-estate or an estate asset.
 Which category it falls under depends on whether your super fund pays the benefit to your estate or directly to your beneficiaries.
 If your super fund pays the benefit directly to your beneficiaries, it’s a non-estate asset.
 If it’s paid to your estate, it’s an estate asset.
 This is usually because your super fund allows for binding death nominations, and you have made a nomination to have the benefit paid to your estate.

 Your executor is another person you’ll want to choose with care as he or she will be responsible for executing your will.
 The executor manages the distribution of your assets, obtains probate (to allow major assets to be distributed), and collects debts and investment income where necessary.
 He or she will also be responsible for claiming your life insurance benefit if you haven’t made a binding nomination in your super or direct policy, selling assets if required, and protecting the assets of the estate.
 Executors can also be beneficiaries.

 To appoint an executor, consider those who are trustworthy and likely to be around when you need them.

 Trusts are invaluable tools in estate planning.
 A testamentary trust is any trust created through a will.
 They are usually discretionary trusts, which means the trustee is allowed to decide how assets are divided among beneficiaries.

-The flexibility of a trust allows you to place restrictions on beneficiaries or alternatively give them control.5 The trustee has the option to pay out assets from the trust to beneficiaries in the most tax-efficient way for each beneficiary.1
+The flexibility of a trust allows you to place restrictions on beneficiaries or alternatively give them control.
+The trustee has the option to pay out assets from the trust to beneficiaries in the most tax-efficient way for each beneficiary.

-Since the role of the trustee is central, you will want to make sure your trustee is someone you are confident will fulfil their obligations and responsibilities towards the beneficiaries.
+Since the role of the trustee is central, you will want to make sure your trustee is someone you are confident will fulfill their obligations and responsibilities towards the beneficiaries.